ZettelGeist/zettelgeist/docs/thenote.md

 These all are intended to be string data, so there are no restrictions on what can be in any field; however, we will likely limit tags, mentions, dates in some way as we go forward.
 Fields such as bibtex, ris, or inline are also subject to validity checking.

-Here's an example where of a zettel where all fields are being used.
+Here's an example where of a zettel where most fields are being used.

 ```yaml
 title: First BIB Note for Castells